 The Library prepares music for performances, edits program notes, coordinates copyright clearances, and assists with maintaining the music library and historic archives of the Marine Band.

-Librarian Gunnery Sergeant Kira Wharton joined the “The President’s Own” United States Marine Band in October 2003.
-She was appointed assistant chief in 2008 and historian in 2013.
-Gunnery Sgt.
+Chief Librarian Master Sergeant Kira Wharton joined the “The President’s Own” United States Marine Band in October 2003.
+She was appointed chief librarian in July 2019 and historian in 2013.
+Master Sgt.
 Wharton began her musical training on oboe at age 10.
 After graduating in 1989 from Grand Ledge High School, she attended Cornell College in Mount Vernon, Iowa, where she earned bachelor’s degrees in history and music in 1993.
 She earned a master of music history in 1995 and a doctor of musical arts in 1997 from the University of Iowa in Iowa City.

-Prior to joining “The President’s Own,” Gunnery Sgt.
+Prior to joining “The President’s Own,” Master Sgt.
 Wharton was a member of the 389th Army Band, Aberdeen Proving Ground in Maryland and the 56th Army Band, Fort Lewis in Tacoma, Wash.

 Staff Sergeant Nishana Dobbeck